Why Do Employees Fail to Report Accidents?

 The most crucial step after a workplace injury is reporting the accident to the employer immediately.
 Quick reporting allows the company to address hazards and provide proper treatment promptly.
 Doing so also ensures one is complying with company rules and procedures, which is crucial when seeking compensation.
 Unfortunately, many employees choose to remain silent, so accidents and near misses go unreported.
 Here are eight reasons workers often fail to report accidents.

-Fear is one of the reasons workers avoid reporting workplace accidents.
-This is especially common in workplaces that cultivate an environment where employees are punished for getting injured.
 If workers fear losing their jobs, they will likely report near misses (when an accident occurs but it doesn’t appear there is a major injury at that time) and incidents that happen to them or others.
 Similarly, employees may develop a fear or concern of being blamed for accidents, especially if they have witnessed negative reactions to near-miss reporting in the past.

-Not all near misses are severe.
-Some employees may downplay incidences when the injuries are less severe.
-An incident can also go unnoticed if it doesn’t result in significant damage.
 However, symptoms of injuries may not be apparent immediately after an accident.
 Some injuries develop with time to become major health issues later on.
 In addition, many so-called minor incidents that go unreported lead to more significant safety issues down the line.
 What doesn’t seem to be a big deal today may develop into a big deal later.

-3. Lack of Knowledge
+3. Lack of Knowledge & Clarity in Reporting Procedures

 Some employees may not be aware of the basic procedures for making an accident report.
 This is primarily attributed to insufficient company policies and procedures that leave injured workers completely confused about what they should or should not do.
 Company leaders must demonstrate their commitment to workplace safety by providing the right training and accessible system for reporting near misses.
 Clear company policies and procedures can guide workers in reporting their injuries within established timelines.

-4. Embarrassment
+4. Embarrassment & Social Stigma

 Reporting accidents and near misses can be uncomfortable for some employees.
 When a worker has to choose between being honest and receiving a barrage of criticism and judgment from peers and supervisors, many will remain silent.
 Employees generally hate being stigmatized for getting into a workplace accident, even if it wasn’t their fault.
 It is crucial for employers to foster a supportive and collaborative workplace culture that helps employees admit errors without being judged.

-5. Complicated Process
+5. Complicated Accident Reporting Processes

 If an organization makes accidents and near misses challenging to report, workers won’t be motivated to take the necessary steps.
 A reporting procedure that has confusing paperwork and a complex process doesn’t inspire people to make their injuries known.
-In a supportive workplace, supervisors listen to the employee’s account of the incident and then complete the necessary paperwork on the worker’s behalf.
+With approximately 77% of US workers dealing with burnout, the prospect of filling out a never-ending form will deter many from completing an accident/incident report – they simply have too much to do.

 6. Peer Pressure